Wakefield Girls’ High School 11 Plus (11+) Exam and Admissions Information

 To prepare for the verbal reasoning and abstract (non-verbal reasoning) paper, we would highly recommend using the following practice papers:

+Our practice tests aim to show what sort of questions were included in Wakefield Girls’ High School 11+ past papers.
 The information provided about Wakefield Girls’ High School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.